 Fast-forward 100 years and we see ourselves with well-established institutions that provide collective security, namely the United Nations and the North Atlantic Treaty Organization.
 We also see a push for the use of diplomacy over arms in the pursuit of the nuclear disarmament of potentially threatening states.
 At the same time, members of today’s collective security organizations are at odds, and others are threatening to leave.
 We also have come to see rising levels of nationalism and ethnocentrism, leading to a resurgence of populist parties across Europe.

 What lessons can we draw from the failed attempt at collective security under the auspices of the League of Nations?
 Should we be worried about imposing too strict conditions on potential nuclear states for fear of a nationalist backlash?
 Does the rise of nationalism and ethnocentrism spell the end of the liberal world order in which we live?

-During this year’s Master Teacher Workshop, educators will discuss and debate these topics to equip themselves with the tools necessary to teach complicated and controversial subjects in schools and community college settings.
-Participants will consider how current trends in international security and diplomacy are related to major events in the past, and how to apply lessons from the past with a critical eye.
+During the 2018 EU Policy Forum, educators discuss and debate these topics to equip themselves with the tools necessary to teach complicated and controversial subjects in schools and community college settings.
+Participants consider how current trends in international security and diplomacy are related to major events in the past, and how to apply lessons from the past with a critical eye.